cattius/jekyll-now/_posts/2018-8-2-ExecuteMachineCode.md

 vfree(opcode);
 ```

 This is the absolute bare minimum code required - there's a lot of boilerplate required to create an entire driver.
-Check out [OpcodeTester's kernel driver](https://github.com/cattius/opcodetester/blob/master/code/src/kernel/opcodeTesterKernel.c) for an example (although it's certainly not a minimal template!).

 Just like the initial user mode code above, this code doesn't handle exceptions at all.
 You might think an exception in a kernel driver would be catastrophic, but the kernel actually seems to handle it pretty well.
 In testing on Ubuntu (16.10, 17.10, 18.04) I never managed to completely crash the system just by throwing a UD or GP exception; the exception was logged and then my user mode program interacting with the driver was killed.
 Once I started trying to *handle* exceptions however (so that my user mode program wouldn't die all the time), I managed to cause lots of chaos - handling exceptions in kernel mode is possible, but a bit trickier, so I've explained it in a [separate post](/ExceptionsKernelDriver).